 Malaysia to introduce new rules to protect youth on online platforms

-KUALA LUMPUR, May 22 - Malaysia will introduce new measures from June 1 to protect children and reduce their exposure to harmful content on online platforms, its communications regulator said on Friday.
+KUALA LUMPUR – Malaysia will introduce new measures from June 1 to protect children and reduce their exposure to harmful content on online platforms, its communications regulator said on May 22.

 The new rules will require online service providers to include safeguards that limit account registration and ownership by users under the age of 16, as well as implement stronger content governance on their platforms, the Malaysian Communications and Multimedia Commission said in a statement.

-• The government plans age verification for users this year, following similar moves around the world to limit social media use among minors.
+The government plans age verification for users in 2026, following similar moves around the world to limit social media use among minors.
 REUTERS